 Your baby is likely to have tripled their birth weight by now and has grown in leaps and bounds.
 Compare their birthday photos with their newborn ones and marvel at the changes in 12 short months.
 If your baby was premature they could be taking more time to reach their standard developmental milestones.
 Time, practice, environment, gender and the degree of prematurity will all impact on the amount of time it will take for your baby to meet these.

-You may want to give your baby a gift which can be added to over the years.
-A charm bracelet for a girl, a silver or china collection, or for a boy a special train set or a rocking horse.
+You may want to give your baby a gift which can be added to over the years, such as a charm bracelet or a silver or china collection.
+Or you can give a special gift that can become a family heirloom such as a special train set or rocking horse.
 Books which are noted with a date and the giver’s name are always a lovely birthday gift.

-Designate a bottom drawer or cupboard as being for your baby’s play time.
-Plastic containers are always popular and won’t be damaged by being flung across the room.
-Your toddler is likely to want to be where you are, so if you are feeling as if you’ve constantly got a little shadow, then be only glad.
+Your toddler is likely to still want to be with you wherever you are, so if you are feeling as if you’ve constantly got a little shadow, then be only glad.
 This is a sign that your baby feels secure with you being so close.
 There will come a time when they don’t want to be in such close proximity so for now, enjoy it.

 You are likely to feel a little sad, as well as being excited, that your baby has reached such a significant milestone.
-But one year olds are still so young, with so much future ahead of them.
-You could be seriously considering whether now is the time to start planning for another baby or you may have decided to defer this for another little while.
-Talk with your partner about your own, unique situation and what will work for you as a family.
+But one year olds are still so young, and every age should be enjoyed!
+You could be seriously considering whether now is the time to start planning for another baby or you may have decided to defer this for another little while, or you may feel your family is now complete.
+This is a conversation both parents should make together, so you can decide what will work for you as a family.